biomedical-cybernetics/trustworthiness/README.md

 -trustworthiness: trustworthiness pvalue calculated from the null model taking as reference the observable input value xObs.

+-xObs: observable computed value from the respective metric

 -xRand: null model with all the metric performances from the resampling approach.
 Its length is the same as the iters variable value.